Facebook Icon. LinkedIn Icon.

 Riding Next to Parked Cars

-When riding next to parked cars, you’re at risk of being “doored”—that is, a driver or passenger in a parked car may open their door into your path without looking first.
+When riding next to parked cars, you’re at risk of being “doored”.
+This happens when a driver or passenger in a parked car may open their door into your path without looking first.
 This can cause you to swerve suddenly or even crash.
-To avoid this hazard, ride at least four feet away from parked cars whenever possible, and look several cars ahead to notice whether drivers are sitting in their cars.
+To avoid this hazard, ride at least four feet away from parked cars whenever possible.
+Look several cars ahead to notice whether drivers are sitting in their cars.

 Sometimes, bicycle injuries can occur due to circumstances beyond your control.
-If you’ve been injured in a bicycle accident due to someone else’s fault or negligence, our skilled personal injury attorneys can help.
+Have you been injured in a bicycle accident due to someone else’s fault or negligence?
+Our skilled personal injury attorneys can help.
 Call our law office today for a free consultation.